Personal chattels in Wills explained

 Personal chattels are personal possessions such as furniture, the contents of your home and cars.
 Also referred to as tangible moveable property, personal chattels are

 Polly joined CP Law Solicitors in March 2021 and qualified as a solicitor in March 2024.
-She began her legal journey in 2016 obtaining her undergraduate and master’s degree in law whilst also working for legal teams beginning in 2018.
+She began her legal journey in 2016 obtaining her undergraduate and master’s degree in law whilst also working with legal teams from 2018.

-Polly in her spare time, enjoys spending time with her friends and family, having her two cats at home and watching football and Formula One racing.
+In her spare time, Polly enjoys spending time with her husband Matt, family and friends, having her two cats at home and watching football and Formula One racing.

 Personal chattels are personal possessions such as furniture, the contents of your home and cars.
 Also referred to as tangible moveable property, personal chattels are